eldoradomap/Automated-IPFS-Retrieval/README.md

-# Project Title: Ethereum and IPFS Integration Script
+# Project Title: IPFS Automation and Retrieval

 ## Description

-This project contains Python scripts that demonstrate the integration of Ethereum blockchain and IPFS (InterPlanetary File System).
-It includes functionality to monitor Ethereum blockchain transactions for a specific address, decode transaction input to extract an IPFS CID (Content Identifier), and download the corresponding file from IPFS.
+This project contains Python scripts that demonstrate the integration of blockchain and IPFS (InterPlanetary File System).
+It includes functionality to monitor the Fuji blockchain transactions for a specific address, decode transaction input to extract an IPFS CID (Content Identifier), and download the corresponding file from IPFS.
+It also provides the Solidity script for deploying the CID hash to the blockchain.

 ## Features

-- **Monitor Ethereum Transactions**: Watches for new transactions involving a specified Ethereum address.
+- **Monitor Blockchain Transactions**: Watches for new transactions involving a specified address.
 - **Decode Transaction Input**: Extracts and decodes the `input` field from transactions to find an IPFS CID.
 - **Download from IPFS**: Downloads files from IPFS using the extracted CID.